 DPOR also enforces standards of professional conduct.
 The agency investigates reports of regulatory violations and seeks to obtain compliance with the law or, when necessary, to discipline the licensee.
 Regulatory board sanctions against licensees include fines, probationary terms, suspension or license revocation.

 Unlicensed activity—practicing a profession without a required state license—is a misdemeanor criminal violation.
 Regulatory boards do not have jurisdiction over unlicensed individuals.
 In cases involving allegations of unlicensed practice, DPOR attempts to obtain compliance with licensing requirements or works with local law enforcement to assist in bringing criminal charges.
 Ultimately, unlicensed activity is outside the boards' legal jurisdiction and prosecution is at the discretion of local officials.

 DPOR strives to promote a positive business climate, ensure a competent workforce and provide exceptional customer service.
-As an executive branch agency under the Secretary of Commerce and Trade, we support Virginia's economic vitality by helping qualified people start businesses and work in their chosen fields.
+As an executive branch agency under the Secretary of Labor, we support Virginia's economic vitality by helping qualified people start businesses and work in their chosen fields.
 We protect the public by verifying minimum competency, investigating complaints, and upholding professional compliance with state law and regulations.

 As a non-general fund agency, DPOR is financed solely by revenue collected through fees paid by licensees, not by tax revenues (general funds).
 Fees are adjusted periodically, as required by the "Callahan Act" (§ 54.1-113 of the Code of Virginia), to ensure revenues are sufficient to cover expenses, but not excessive.